 B i o g r a p h y

-Award-winning concert saxophonist and pedagogue Matthew Younglove has performed concerts and recitals across the United States, France, Croatia, and the UK.
+Award-winning concert saxophonist, pedagogue, and scholar Matthew Younglove has performed concerts and recitals across the United States, France, Croatia, and the UK.
 He currently serves on the faculty of Tennessee Technological University as Assistant Professor of Saxophone.
 Additionally, he has served on the faculties of the Wayne State University and Edinboro University of Pennsylvania.
 Previous posts include the Chamber Music Competitions Coordinator for the Michigan Chapter (MMTA) of MTNA and founding director of the Carolina Saxophone Camp (now the Assembly Quartet Saxophone Workshop).
 His debut solo album, Night Set, was released on November 11, 2022 and won a Global Music Awards Silver Medal for Outstanding Achievement in the Album category in July of 2023.

-As an expert interpreter of contemporary music, Younglove has commissioned and/or premiered works by many composers, including Jon Anderson, Matthew Browne, Ian Dicke, Franco Donatoni, George Fetner, Simon Fink, Ruby Fulton, Claudio Gabriele, Anthony Green, Kurt Isaacson, Girard Kratz, David Maslanka, Marc Mellits, Elise Roy, Chris Rutkowski, Bill Ryan, Baljinder Sekhon, Carlos Simon, Marilyn Shrude, Benjamin Taylor, Gregory Wanamaker, Amy Williams, and Eric Wubbels.
+As an expert interpreter of contemporary music, Younglove has commissioned and/or premiered works by many composers, including Jon Anderson, Matthew Browne, Greg Danner, Ian Dicke, Franco Donatoni, Avner Dorman, George Fetner, Simon Fink, Gala Flagello, Ruby Fulton, Claudio Gabriele, Anthony Green, Kurt Isaacson, Girard Kratz, David Maslanka, Marc Mellits, Gabriella Ortiz, Elise Roy, Chris Rutkowski, Bill Ryan, Baljinder Sekhon, Carlos Simon, Marilyn Shrude, Benjamin Taylor, Gregory Wanamaker, Amy Williams, and Eric Wubbels.